Kue lapis: Ingredients and cooking method

 This snack usually consists of two alternating coloured layers, matching its name, the use of different colours makes the layers visible.
 The cake is made of rice flour, sago, coconut milk, sugar, salt, and food colouring.
 Popular food colouring includes green-coloured pandan and red frozen food colouring.
-It is common to find rainbow layered kue, too.
+It is common to find rainbow layered kue too.
 This cake is steamed gradually, and layers are subsequently added in alternating order to avoid different colours mixing together.
 This method will create a layered pudding-cake.
-Kue Lapis has a bouncy gelatin-like texture, yet, unlike jelly, this cake is quite sticky and chewy due to the rice pudding content.
+Kue lapis has a bouncy gelatin-like texture, yet, unlike jelly, this cake is quite sticky and chewy due to the rice pudding content.

-Kue lapis is similar to lapis legit (spekkoek), the difference being that lapis legit is a puffy layered cake, made of flour and is baked, while kue lapis is a moist layered pudding, made of rice flour and sago, and is steamed.
+Kue lapis is similar to lapis legit, the difference being that lapis legit is a puffy layered cake, made of flour and is baked, while kue lapis is a moist layered pudding, made of rice flour and sago, and is steamed.